Agent Skills: RemoteFactory Development Guide

 • references/interface-factory.md - Remote service proxies

-• references/static-factory.md - Execute commands and Event handlers
+• references/static-factory.md - Execute commands on static factory classes

 Implementation Details